 How Do You Travel to Tehran?

-The two stations are Mehrabad Airport Payane 1&2 and Mehrabad Airport Payane 3&4.
-(Payane means Terminal, and this word in Farsi is written پایانه.)
+The two stations are Mehrabad Airport Payane 1&2 and Mehrabad Airport Payane 3&4 (Payane means Terminal, and this word in Farsi is written پایانه.).
+Tehran railway station is within your reach by the subway and Bus Rapid Transit network in Iran (BRT network) if you travel by train.

 Getting around in Tehran